Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Supervised Setting

 \section{Supervised Setting}

+\textit{Supervised setting is not the focus of this work.
+Instance-level saliency guidance is effective in domain adaptation because its focus on objects significantly reduces the negative impact of backgrounds with large cross-domain variations.
+In supervised settings, where background variations are low within a single-domain, this focus on objects does not provide the same benefit. }

-In Section 3.2, we mentioned that source pre-training also improves performance in the supervised setting on the source domain itself.
-We show improvements in segmentation performance on Cityscapes, when applied to SegFormer model (base architecture of the DAFormer~\cite{hoyer2022daformer} training strategy), see Table~\ref{tab:seg_cs}.
-Please observe visual results of our method in Figure~\ref{fig:seg_cs}.
-We also show improvements in detection performance on BDD100K (Day) and BDD100 (Clear) when applied to Faster R-CNN (base architecture of 2PCNet~\cite{kennerley20232pcnet} training strategy), see Table~\ref{tab:det_day} and Table~\ref{tab:det_clear}.
-BDD100K (Day) includes both clear and bad weather images taken during the day, while BDD100K (Clear) includes both day and night images taken in clear weather.
+In Section 3.2 of the main paper, we mentioned that source pre-training improves performance in the supervised setting on the source domain.
+Results are presented below.

+\textbf{Cityscapes Semantic Segmentation:} We demonstrate improved semantic segmentation performance on Cityscapes by applying our method to the SegFormer model, which serves as the base architecture for the DAFormer~\cite{hoyer2022daformer} training strategy (see Table~\ref{tab:seg_cs}).
+Visual comparisons of our method versus SegFormer can be observed in Figure~\ref{fig:seg_cs}.

+\textbf{BDD100K Object Detection:} We demonstrate improved object detection performance on BDD100K (Day) and BDD100 (Clear) when applying our method to Faster R-CNN, the base architecture of the 2PCNet~\cite{kennerley20232pcnet} training strategy (see Table~\ref{tab:det_day} and Table~\ref{tab:det_clear}).
+Note that BDD100K (Day) includes images taken during the day in both clear and bad weather, while BDD100K (Clear) includes images taken in clear weather during both day and night.